Teacher Training & Resources

 - Visit the UUA Bookstore for Toolkit Books including Nurturing Children and Youth: A Developmental Guidebook by Tracey Hurd and Creating Justice Together: Service Projects for Families and Multigenerational Groups by Susan Lawrence.

-Subscribe to the Reach-L Email List, An email list for the discussion and sharing of Unitarian Universalist religious education.
+- Subscribe to the Reach-L email list for peer discussion and resource-sharing for leading Unitarian Universalist religious education.

 The professional leadership of children, youth, young adults, and adults calls the dedicated individuals who choose this path to minister to the head, the heart, the mind, and the spirit of all with whom they come in contact.